AnneTrue/nexus-clash-interface-tweaks/README.md

 ## Guidelines
 Feel free to send pull requests with fixes or new features, open Github issues, comment on the Nexus forum thread with ideas, contact AnneTrue on discord, and more.

-Expect pull requests to be code reviewed or taken over and adapated to the codebase.
+Expect pull requests to be code reviewed, or taken over and adapted to the codebase.

+Refer to the checklist for release to understand current practices for committing code.

 ## Checklist for Release
 * Script version bumped (and in sync) between both scaffolding.user.js and nexus-tweaks.user.js

 * Major release bumps e.g. 1.x.x -> 2.x.x for scaffolding changes, minor release bumps for new modules/removed modules, point releases for fixes and tweaks within a module

 * README.md updated to include feature details (if applicable)

-* One standalone commit per feature/fix
+* One standalone commit per feature/fix.
+Don't make changes that depend on prior commits when it can be avoided

+* One pull request per feature/fix, please don't try to combine several different changes into one PR as it makes it more difficult to review

+* Short summary on the first line of commit message (<50 characters)

+* Commit message describes which module is affected

+* Rebase and merge PRs, or squash and merge